National Working Committee of the African National Congress: Members

 Following the conclusion of the party's 55th National Conference in December 2022, the NEC met over the weekend of 28–29 January 2023 to elect the new additional members of the NWC.
 The additional members are:

 Previous composition

 Following the NEC's first meeting after the 54th National Conference, the NWC for the 2017–2022 term was elected in January 2018.
 It was formally dissolved at the party's 55th National Conference.
-In addition to the Top Six, the members are:
+In addition to the Top Six, the members were: